expo/expo/docs/versions/unversioned/guides/building-standalone-apps.rst

 5. Test it on your device or simulator
 """"""""""""""""""""""""""""""""""""""

-- You can drag and drop the ``.apk``/``.ipa`` into your Android/iOS simulator, this is the easiest way to test out that the build was successful.
+- You can drag and drop the ``.apk`` into your Android emulator.
+  This is the easiest way to test out that the build was successful.
 But it's not the most satisfying.
 - **To run it on your Android device**, make sure you have the Android platform tools installed along with ``adb``, then just run ``adb install app-filename.apk`` with your device plugged in.
-- **To run it on your iOS device**, you will need to put in a bit more work :( We are working on producing simulator builds to make it easier to test, but for now you will need to use TestFlight.
+- **To run it on your iOS device**, you will need to put in a bit more work :( We are working on producing simulator builds to make it easier to test, but for now you will need to use Apple TestFlight.
 Go to iTunes connect and create a new app and pick your bundle identifier.
 After that, I recommend using `pilot <https://github.com/fastlane/fastlane/tree/master/pilot>`_ to upload the build and add testers.

 6. Submit it to the appropriate store
 """""""""""""""""""""""""""""""""""""